 OTTAWA — The federal government is facing pressure to change the name of the building that houses the Prime Minister's Office — the Langevin Block, located across the street from Parliament Hill.

-The building is named after Hector-Louis Langevin, a politician and father of Confederation who also happens to have expressed strong support for establishing what would become Canada's government-run residential school program.
+The building is named after Hector-Louis Langevin, a politician and father of Confederation who also happens to have expressed strong support for establishing what would become the infamous, government-run residential school program.

 That particular detail is a problem for Assembly of First Nations National Chief Perry Bellegarde, who points it out to the government in a letter obtained by The Canadian Press.

-Bellegarde wants the government to seek out a new name for the building in consultation with indigenous peoples, something he says aboriginal communities would take as a sign of good faith in the government.
+Bellegarde wants the government to find a new name for the building in consultation with indigenous peoples, something he says aboriginal communities would take as a sign of good faith.

-The demand is not without precedent: last month, the City of Calgary said it would rechristen its Langevin Bridge as Reconciliation Bridge, part of its own efforts to foster reconciliation with indigenous communities.
+The demand is not without precedent: last month, the City of Calgary said it would rechristen its Langevin Bridge as Reconciliation Bridge, part of its own effort to foster reconciliation with indigenous communities.